leolas/Kernel-3188-QX1/README.md

 Thanks to Sam321 for share the overclock for this devices.

-conf.leolas.1 is  a test config for a 1080p kernel.
+conf.leolas.1080p is  a test config for a 1080p kernel.
+BT didnt work yet.
+CPU and RAM are overclocked. conf.leolas.720p is  a test config for a 720p kernel.
 BT didnt work yet.
 CPU and RAM are overclocked.